Skip to main content Skip to footer

 REGISTRATION:

-Send a text message to the service number 0163-7558842 with the keyword "KATWARN" and your Bad Homburg zip code.
-Example for zip code 61348: KATWARN 61348 hans.mustermann@mail.de (e-mail address optional).
+Send a text message to the service number 0163-7558842 and write the word "KATWARN" and your Bad Homburg zip code.
+Example for zip code 61348: KATWARN 61348 hans.mustermann@mail.de (e-mail address is optional).

 Fire protection - the right smoke detector